luciagore/CV/README.md

 ### Attention to detail

 This was crucial at my role in Sales, and I have since honed in on this skill to try to achieve high quality and error free code wherever possible.

+In our Engineering Project we came across a major bug that was delibitating for our team and our progress - we spend an afternoon all helping one another to find the source of the problem and eventually it became evident, having combed through with debugging tools we were able to find a spelling error in one the files.
+This experience was incredibly useful in our final projects - we were quite pushed for time towards the end of the project and so we gave extra priority to code reviews - reading carefully to spot for errors in each others code before pushing to the master branch in GitHub in order to prevent small errors falling through the net.

 # Experience